lookfirst/mui-rff/README.md

 ## Switches - [MUI Docs](https://material-ui.com/components/switches/)

-If you have a single switch, it is rendered without the label and the value is boolean.
+If you have a single switch, it is rendered without the label (if no label is defined) and the value is boolean.
 Otherwise you get an array of values.
-An example of this is the 'employed' field in the demo.
+An example of this is the 'available' field in the demo.

 ```tsx
 import {Switches, SwitchData} from 'mui-rff';